Lawrence Joseph Henderson: Early life

-Lawrence Henderson was born in Lynn, Massachusetts the son of a business man Joseph Henderson and his wife.
+Lawrence Henderson was born in Lynn, Massachusetts the son of a businessman, Joseph Henderson and his wife.
 He entered Harvard at the age of 16 in 1894.
 His father was a ship chandler whose principal business was located in nearby Salem, but who also conducted business in Saint Pierre and Miquelon, a French Overseas collectivity off the coast of Canada.

 Career

 Lawrence Henderson graduated from Harvard College in 1898 and from Harvard Medical School in 1902, receiving the M.D.
 (Medical Doctor) degree cum laude.

 Then followed two years in chemical research at the University of Strasbourg with advanced scientific training in Franz Hofmeister's physiological laboratory.
-He became professor of biological chemistry, and later professor of chemistry, in Harvard University, Cambridge, Massachusetts.
+He became professor of biological chemistry, and later professor of chemistry, at Harvard University, Cambridge, Massachusetts.
 He was also introduced to philosophy and sociology by faculty members of Harvard University.
-He established some institutes in Harvard, especially the Harvard Fatigue Laboratory for physiological and sociological research on fatigue with the support of the Harvard Business School, and the Harvard Medical School, and he became the director.
+He established several institutes at Harvard, especially the Harvard Fatigue Laboratory for physiological and sociological research on fatigue, with support from the Harvard Business School and the Harvard Medical School, and he became its director.
 He served as the first president of the History of Science Society from 1924 to 1925.

-Henderson investigated acid-base regulation (1906–20).
-He found that acid-base balance is regulated by buffer systems of the blood in complex coordination with respiration, the lung, red blood cells, and with the kidneys.
+Henderson investigated acid-base regulation (1906–1920).
+He found that acid-base balance is regulated by buffer systems of the blood in complex coordination with respiration, the lung, red blood cells, and the kidneys.
 He wrote the Henderson equation in 1908 to describe the use of carbonic acid as a buffer solution.
-Karl Albert Hasselbalch later expressed the equation in logarithmic terms, creating the Henderson–Hasselbalch equation.
-In addition, he described blood gas transport and the general physiology of blood as physico-chemical system (1920–1932).
+Karl Albert Hasselbalch later expressed the equation in logarithmic terms, formulating the Henderson–Hasselbalch equation.
+In addition, he described blood gas transport and the general physiology of blood as a physico-chemical system (1920–1932).
 He invented and constructed new charts, nomograms, with the help of Maurice d'Ocagne.
 He introduced nomograms into physiology and biology as well.
 The consequential inter-relations of various factors were shown in his book Blood in more than one hundred nomograms.